Lightprotocol/solana-zero-hackathon/ideas.md

 # Hackathon Ideas

-We have compiled a list of interesting ideas to explore during the Radar hackathon x ZK Compression Summer side track.
+We have compiled a list of interesting ideas to explore during the Solana Zero Hackathon.
 We encourage you to pursue any idea that interests you.
 The list below can serve as inspiration.

 ## Explorers/Visualizers